ARoDias/CTCTLab/README.md

      - `username`: Username of the user.
      - `email`: Email address of the user.
      - `is_student`: Boolean to identify if the user is a student.
-     - `is_teacher`: Boolean to identify if the user is a teacher【80†source】.
+     - `is_teacher`: Boolean to identify if the user is a teacher.

 2. **StudentProfileSerializer**: